galaxyproject/planemo/docs/commands/tool_factory.rst

       --port INTEGER                  Port to serve Galaxy on (default is 9090).
       --install_galaxy                Download and configure a disposable copy of Galaxy from github.
-      --no_cache_galaxy               Skip caching of downloaded Galaxy obtained with --install_galaxy.
-Not caching this
+      --no_cache_galaxy               Skip caching of Galaxy source and dependencies obtained with --install_galaxy.
-                                      results in faster downloads (no git) - so is better on throw away instances such with TravisCI.
+                                      Not caching this results in faster downloads (no git) - so is better on throw away instances such with TravisCI.
       --no_cleanup                    Do not cleanup temp files created for and by Galaxy.
       --test_data DIRECTORY           test-data directory to for specified